-The Atkinson Fellowship in Public Policy – known simply as “The Atkinson” – was established to demonstrate the power of journalism to serve the public good.
+The Atkinson Fellowship in Public Policy – known simply as “The Atkinson” – was established in 1988 to demonstrate the power of journalism to serve the public good.
 It’s for journalists who have high expectations for themselves and for this country: Canada’s best journalists.
 It’s a year to “go deep” and to tell a story that has real potential to change public policy.

 Shree Paradkar used her 2018-2019 Atkinson Fellowship in Public Policy to investigate how Canada’s public education system has failed to deliver equitable outcomes for Black and Indigenous students.
 She took us to schools around the world that are tackling inequities and liberating public education systems.
 They’re altering curriculums and engaging whole communities in meaningful ways – giving us lots to learn.